 Dharma Discourse (Dharma Talk):

-Formal discussion of a koan by a spiritual teacher.
+Formal talk or discussion by a spiritual teacher.

 Dharma Ending Age: